semioverse/play/README.md

 # Imminant non-locality of meaning 🌀⚡⚡🗲

-The Meaning of Oxels is inherently non-local since what an Oxel means is an interpretation of its "form" or "shape" - of the reference patterns (in the oxel-graph) and pattern references (in an interpretor-oxel's interpretation rule-oxels) - that give them their meaning.
+The Meaning of Oxels is inherently non-local since what an Oxel means is an interpretation of its "form" or "shape" - of the reference patterns (in the oxel-graph) and pattern references (in an interpreter-oxel's interpretation rule-oxels) - that give them their meaning.

 Thus by changing the form we imminently alter the form/shape of all other oxels that reference it.
-This in turn changes the meaning of the oxel for an interpretor because the “form” is simply different.
+This in turn changes the meaning of the oxel for an interpreter because the “form” is simply different.
 Interestingly, this doesn’t require the use of event-propogation, the change of form and meaning is simply *imminant*.

 Non-locality in reference structures is comparable to a three-dimensional puzzle or an intricately woven tapestry.
 Each piece or thread does not have inherent meaning on its own; rather, it contributes to the collective form, pattern, and overall image.
 If you alter one piece of the puzzle or one thread in the tapestry, the entire image changes, albeit perhaps subtly.